-The model of mindfulness-based supervision offered here is informed by many years of experience and reflection particularly within the Universities of Bangor, Exeter and Oxford as well as the Mindfulness Network.
+The updated framework for mindfulness-based supervision offered here is informed by many years of experience and reflection particularly within the Universities of Bangor, Exeter and Oxford as well as the Mindfulness Network.
 For further information about the nature of mindfulness-based supervision see the following paper: Evans, A., Crane, R., Cooper, L,.
 Mardula, J., Wilks, J., Surawy, C., Kenny, M., Kuyken, W. (2014).
 A Framework for Supervision for Mindfulness-Based Teachers: a Space for Embodied Mutual Inquiry; http://link.springer.com/article/10.1007/s12671-014-0292-4.

-Developed by Cindy Cooper, Alison Evans and Jody Mardula, 2015
+Developed by Cindy Cooper, Alison Evans and Jody Mardula, 2015.
+The Mindfulness Network ©

 THE OUTER CIRCLE – THE CONTAINER OF MINDFULNESS

 This outer circle represents the container of mindfulness which holds the entire supervision process, imbuing it with the characteristics of mindfulness.
 The whole of the teaching, training and supervision process is mindfulness-based.

 INTENTION: The power and importance of clear Intention is central to mindfulness and to mindfulness supervision.
 This is the clarity of purpose which we align with and which has a power of its own to help us carry on when difficulties arise.
 The supervisor holds this clarity of over-all intention for engaging in this work and helps the supervisee become clear about and reconnect with their intentions.
 As issues arise in supervision and as supervisees develop, recalling and reconnecting with intention is essential.